Amazon apologises for error affecting Irish customers

 Since the start of the year, Irish shoppers using UK-based websites – including amazon.co.uk – have encountered an increased number of obstacles and higher charges.

-When the UK left the EU shortly before midnight on New Year’s Eve, it suddenly became what is known in trade circles as a “third country”, which meant that many of the countless millions of products which travel to Ireland from its giant warehouses in Britain became liable for a raft of new taxes and charges.
+When the UK left the EU shortly before midnight on New Year’s Eve, it suddenly became what is known in trade circles as a “third country”, which meant many of the millions of products that travel to Ireland from its giant warehouses in Britain became liable for a raft of new taxes and charges.

 These can add as much as 40 per cent to the cost of certain products, while making delivery delays inevitable and significantly increasing the amount of red tape companies like Amazon have to contend with.

-The issue has not deterred Irish shoppers from using UK sites and amazon is still amongst the most popular with hundreds of millions of euro being spent on the site by Irish consumers each year.
+The issue has not deterred Irish shoppers from using UK sites, however, and Amazon is still among the most popular, with hundreds of millions of euro being spent on the site by Irish consumers each year.